Table of Contents Show

 Identifying the Primary Concept

 The first step in creating an effective parti drawing is to identify the primary concept of your design.
 This involves understanding the core idea that drives your architectural solution.
 It could be based on the client’s needs, the site’s characteristics, or a specific architectural style you intend to follow.
-The primary concept serves as the foundation of your design and should be something that can guide the development of your project from start to finish.
+The primary concept serves as the foundation of your design and should guide the development of your project from start to finish.
 For example, if designing a house that three generations of a family can share, the primary concept might be flexibility and privacy.

 Developing the Fundamental Ideas